kejjy/lastfm/README.md

 ## If I Had More Time...

-- Use the concept of styled components for the few cusom Material UI styles I have
+- Use the concept of styled components for the few custom Material UI styles I have
 - More descriptive error handling
+- Loading spinners